Summary of:

 DOES STRETCHING PREVENT INJURIES?

-Therefore, in practical terms the average athlete would need to stretch for 23 years to prevent one injury.
+Therefore, in practical terms the average athlete would need to continuously stretch for 23 years to prevent one injury.
 Definitely not worth it.

 DOES STRETCHING HELP MUSCLE SORENESS?